Milanxam/volume-control-script/README.md

 A volume control script for the Dunst notification daemon using custom icons, also working with Wayland!

-Do you need this? \n
+Do you need this? \b
-No you don't. \n
+No you don't. \b
-Do you you want this? \n
+Do you you want this? \b
 I think you do!

 ## Demo